23Ruchil/Blog/_posts/2021-01-24-What-Does-It -Take-To-Build-A-Consumer-Brand-In-India? .markdown

 1. Founders of all the brands who took the time out to speak with me

 2. My colleagues and mentors at Kalaari

+If you find my posts interesting, get in touch with me at ruchil.product@gmail.com